AmruthPillai/TensorFlowAndroidMNIST/README.md

     $ python expert.py

+depending on the complexity of the model you want to use.

-and locate exported .pb file to assets dir.
+Now, locate the exported .pb file and copy it to the assets directory of the Android App.

 To export training model, I added some modification to original tutorial scripts.

-Now Tensorflow cannot export network graph and trained network weight Variable at the same time, so we need to create another graph to export and convert Variable into constants.
+Now, TensorFlow cannot export network graph and trained network weight variable at the same time, so we need to create another graph to export and convert variable into constants.

-After training is finished, converted trained Variable to numpy ndarray.
+After training is finished, converted trained variable to a numpy ndarray.

     _W = W.eval(sess)
     _b = b.eval(sess)